prodigysml/Dr.-Watson/README.md

 2. Add any domain you want analysed into scope (if not in scope, it will not be analysed, ensuring performance is not hindered immensely)
 3. Navigate / crawl through the website and observe the plugin creates issues for different resources identified.

+# Update Checker
+Please note that Dr. Watson will automatically check for updates when first loaded.
+Updates are checked for using the __version__.py file within the repository.
+There is a timeout set, alongside error handling for this feature (in case users are on an internal network or don't currently have access to github.com).

 # Authors and Thanks
 Originally written by Sajeeb Lohani ([sml555](https://twitter.com/sml555_)).
 I would like to thank the following for helping with the project:
 * BugCrowd HUNT for the Jython installation steps